-During the TPA Annual Convention in July 2018, the Tennessee Society of Health-System Pharmacists (TSHP), a Society of the Tennessee Pharmacists Association, honored three individuals and two health-system pharmacies for their accomplishments and commitment to excellence.
+During the TPA Summer Meeting in June 2019, the Tennessee Society of Health-System Pharmacists (TSHP), a Society of the Tennessee Pharmacists Association, honored the following individuals and entities for their accomplishments and commitment to excellence.
 Congratulations!
 We appreciate your dedication to health-system pharmacy and the patients you serve!

 |Click on these links for more information about TPA, TSHP, and TSSP Awards: